 Housing

 7.5 In 2011 there were 210 houses in the village, although 11% did not have residents that usually live there.
 Some 52% of the homes were Council Tax Band E or above, compared with the 20% for Babergh as a whole.
 Dwelling occupancy rates, the number of people living in each house, are similar to those for Babergh as a whole, with two-thirds of homes being occupied by up to two people.
-Between 2007 and 2015 eleven new homes were built in the village.
+Between 2001 and 2017 twenty new homes had been developed in the village.

 Fig 7.3